jarviscanada/jarvis_data_eng_ShadabShaikh/README.md

 # Shadab Shaikh .
 Jarvis Consulting

 I am a detail-oriented computer engineering graduate who is excited to apply my hands-on programming experience to the field.
 My background involves a heavy analytical mindset with a multitude of personal, professional, and development projects revolving around data engineering.
 My passion for data and software engineering originates from the core concepts of discovery, insights, and innovation.
 I have been fascinated by driving informed decisions and delivering the data to make it happen.
 My interest started early as I was involved in finding the best value for some of the services used in our household.
 I have applied some of the same methods to my personal projects which include: A Swim management system, and a python loan repayment modeling algorithm that leverages predictive deep learning using kaggle data sets.
-During my time at Jarvis Consulting, I gained the opportunity to work with Java, SQL, Linux/Bash, REST APIs, Docker, and other industry-leading technologies with real-world applications.
+During my time at Jarvis Consulting, I gained the opportunity to work with Java, SQL, Linux/Bash, REST APIs, Docker, Python, Pandas and other industry-leading technologies with real-world applications.
 I am versed in the Scrum Agile methodology and have diligently carried out my duties as a team lead.
 With my practical experience and natural curiosity, I look forward to applying my skills to a great team and acquire new opportunities to learn.

 ## Skills

-**Proficient:** Java, Python/Numpy/Pandas/PySpark, RDBMS/SQL, Linux/Bash, Agile/Scrum, Git/GitHub, Docker, Integration/Unit Testing, Data Structures and algorithms
+**Proficient:** Java, Python/Numpy/Pandas, RDBMS/SQL, Linux/Bash, Agile/Scrum, Git/GitHub, Docker, Integration/Unit Testing, Data Structures and algorithms

-**Competent:** C, HTML, Matplotlib, EC2 (Amazon Web Services), TensorFlow, Jupyter Notebook, Maven
+**Competent:** C, HTML, Matplotlib, EC2 (Amazon Web Services), TensorFlow, Jupyter Notebook, Maven, PySpark

 **Familiar:** Computer Networks, Google Cloud Platform, Hadoop, Javascript, HTML/CSS